superagentxai/superagentX-examples/superagentx_examples/trip_planner/README.md

 **Note:** Configure the AWS Bedrock credentials for LLM Configuration.
 ## Run the Script

 Run `python trip_planner/iopipe.py` and enter your idea when prompted.
 The script will use the SuperAgentX framework to process your input and generate a landing page.

-# Input
+# Input - CLI Interface
 Users interact with this system via a script `(trip_planner/iopipe.py)` that processes input data using AWS's Bedrock (LLM) via an IO Console interface.

 [//]: # (<img src="https://github.com/superagentxai/superagentx/blob/images/docs/images/trip_planner_image/Screenshot%20from%202024-11-12%2022-36-29.png?raw=true">)